dezzak/lmld-constitution/constitution.md

     (f) To elect Officers, Ordinary Members of the Executive Committee and representatives to the Local Party Executive Committee;
     (g) Any other business specified by the constitution, or directed by the Executive;
   7.3.
 The Secretary shall give all members at least 14 days written notice of the time and place of the AGM.
   7.4.
-A special General Meeting may be convened by the Officers, the Executive or on receipt of a requisition signed by at least one fifth of the Branch’s membership.
+A special General Meeting may be convened by the Officers, the Executive or on receipt of a requisition signed by at least one fifth of the Branch's membership.
 Such a meeting shall be convened within 28 days of being requested, and with members being given at least 14 days written notice of its time and place.
 It shall only conduct business stated in the notice calling it.
   7.5.
 Five members shall form the quorum at any General meeting.
   7.6.
 Notice and minutes of all General Meetings and Executive Meetings shall be kept by the Secretary and copies shall be sent to the Secretary of the Local Party.

 ### 8. Candidates for public office
   8.1.
-The Branch shall perform the tasks prescribed by the constitution of the Local Party in connection with the selection of local government candidates for any electoral area within its area, and in conjunction with the appropriate adjoining Branch(es) or the Local Party for any electoral areas lying only partially within the Branch’s area.
+The Branch shall perform the tasks prescribed by the constitution of the Local Party in connection with the selection of local government candidates for any electoral area within its area, and in conjunction with the appropriate adjoining Branch(es) or the Local Party for any electoral areas lying only partially within the Branch's area.
   8.2.
 The Executive shall seek to ensure, as far as is practicable, that all seats within its area on Principal Local Authorities are contested by members of the Party.
   8.3.
 Where it is necessary to select one or more local government candidates, for either Principal Local Authorities or parish or town councils:
     (a) The Executive shall ensure that any candidate approval process specified by the Local Party is followed;
     (b) The timetable for the selection shall be agreed by the Executive, in consultation with the Executive of the Local Party;
     (c) The Branch shall hold a [General Meeting][postal ballot], in which all members who are resident in the electoral area concerned [or of the Branch] may vote.
 If the eligible electorate does not exceed 10, the electorate shall be expanded to include members of the Branch Executive;
     (d) The election shall be held by Single Transferable Vote (STV) and secret ballot;
     (e) The [Executive][Local Party] shall appoint a Returning Officer for the election.
-The Returning Officer will make any supplementary rules as they feel fit and are consistent with the Local Party constitution, Federal and English Party constitutions, the English Party’s Membership rules and any rules made by the Local Party.
+The Returning Officer will make any supplementary rules as they feel fit and are consistent with the Local Party constitution, Federal and English Party constitutions, the English Party's Membership rules and any rules made by the Local Party.
     (f) In any case in which time does not permit the holding of a [meeting]/[postal ballot] the Executive may select the candidate;
     (g) Any candidate for election to public office standing as a representative of the Party must be a current member of the Party.
   8.4.
 For the period of a local government election within its area, the Executive will resolve to suspend the activities of the Branch and to invest an Agent or Agents with the authority to act on its behalf in the conduct of the election campaign.
   8.5.
-The suspension of the Local Party due to the holding of an election shall have the effect of also suspending the Branch’s activities for the same period.
+The suspension of the Local Party due to the holding of an election shall have the effect of also suspending the Branch's activities for the same period.
   8.6.
 During the selection of [Mayor, Greater London Authority,] Parliamentary and European candidates, the Branch and its members shall comply with the relevant selection rules.

 ### 9. Finance
   9.1.
      (a) [The finances of the Branch shall be held by the Treasurer of the Local Party [as part of the funds of the Local Party] and subject to the constitution of the Local Party.]
-     (b) [The Branch’s accounting period shall be the same as that of the Local Party.]
+     (b) [The Branch's accounting period shall be the same as that of the Local Party.]
   9.2.
 The Treasurer shall keep, maintain for six years, and pass to his or her successor accounting records which shall be available for inspection in accordance with the Political Parties, Elections and Referendums Act 2000.
   9.3.
 The Treasurer shall ensure that no donation of over £200 is accepted except from a permissible donor and shall keep records and submit donations reports to the Treasurer of the Local Party.
   9.4.
 The Treasurer shall annually produce accounts which shall be approved by the Branch Committee and shall be sent to the Treasurer of the Local Party by a date to be specified by the Treasurer of the Local Party.